TomMooney/Dis-Code/README.md

 Dis-Code
 ========

-This is Dis-Code's code for the Young Rewired State Festival of Code
+This is Dis-Code's code for the Young Rewired State Festival of Code.